ETAIN 5G Scientist

 For WiFi, the app records the signal strengths of your router.

-• Unfortunately, the smart phone is not designed as a measurement device and thus many sources of exposure are not captured.
-This includes the mobile phone antennas from other network providers, WiFi networks that you are not connected to, bluetooth devices and other RF-EMF exposure sources for example radio and broadcast transmitters.
+Unfortunately, the smartphone is not designed as a measurement device and thus many sources of exposure are not captured.
+This includes the mobile phone antennas from other network providers, WiFi networks that you are not connected to, Bluetooth devices and other RF-EMF exposure sources such as radio and broadcast transmitters.

 If you want to learn more about your exposure from these sources, use our EMF dose calculator: https://www.etainproject.eu/dose-calculator

-• Each individual measurement at a given time and location has a high uncertainty.
-Therefore, any information about your current exposure in the 5G Scientist Monitor is of high uncertainty.
+Each individual measurement at a given time and location has a high uncertainty.
+Therefore, any information about your current exposure in the ETAIN 5G Scientist app is of high uncertainty.

-However, the more people install the app on their mobile devices and collect measurements within the same area around a location at different times, the more precisely ETAIN will be able to produce maps showing the environmental levels of mobile phone radiation.
+However, the more people install the app on their mobile devices and collect measurements within the same area at different times, the more precisely ETAIN will be able to produce maps showing the environmental levels of mobile phone radiation.

 In this paper, you can learn more about the measurement uncertainty: https://open-research-europe.ec.europa.eu/articles/4-206

-We calculated the percentage of your exposure in relation to the guidelines by dividing your exposure with 50 V/m.
+We calculate the percentage of your exposure in relation to the guidelines by dividing your exposure with 50 V/m.

-• Almost everyone carries a mobile phone, and network exposure data can be collected with high temporal and spatial resolution.
-Thus, the app is ideal for citizen science.
-The high number of data collected by many users compensates for the uncertainty of single measurement points.
-This is shown in our paper on the calibration function: https://open-research-europe.ec.europa.eu/articles/4-206
+Almost everyone carries a mobile phone, and network exposure data can be collected with high temporal and spatial resolution.
+Thus, the ETAIN 5G Scientist app is ideal for citizen science.
+A high number of data collected by many users compensates for the uncertainty of single measurement points.
+This is shown in our paper: https://open-research-europe.ec.europa.eu/articles/4-206

 At the same time, the use of one’s own mobile devices contributes most to the individual exposure.
 This is what the 5G Scientist app can also measure.

-• The ETAIN exposure app collects data on the usage of smartphones:
+The ETAIN 5G Scientist app collects data on the usage of smartphones:

-These data are needed to generate the ETAIN exposure open maps.
+These data are needed to generate the ETAIN exposure maps.

 The app does not register: